 When I was looking for the best Christmas markets in Germany, Cologne jumped out at me.
 The city hosts a holiday extravaganza with a whopping seven markets!
 That’s right, there are SEVEN distinct holiday markets for you to enjoy.
 If this place doesn’t put you in a festive mood, nothing will.
 I visited all the markets over four gluhwein-filled days.
 Each has a unique theme and special features to grab your attention at every turn.
-I’ve included descriptions and photos of each in this detailed guide to the Cologne Christmas Market.
-Which ones do you like best?
+(Hello, collectable mugs!)
+Get all the details in this guide to the Cologne Christmas Market.

 Cathedral Christmas Market